 The students involved will be in their second year of active participation in a varsity sport.
-The varsity sports for which students may register during the fall semester are volleyball, hockey, and basketball.
-Students in a varsity sport may register for hockey, baseball, basketball, and fast-pitch softball during the spring semester.
+The varsity sports for which students may register during the fall semester are volleyball, hockey, fast pitch softball, baseball, clay target shooting and basketball.
+Students in a varsity sport may register for hockey, baseball, basketball, volleyball, clay target shooting and fast-pitch softball during the spring semester.